 In 2010, the City of Mobile relocated the childhood home of Hall of Famer Hank Aaron to the ballpark’s site and restored it as a museum (read more here).
 Visiting Aaron’s childhood home and museum should be on the must-see list for any baseball fan.
 The museum is open to visitors Monday through Friday on non-gamedays from 9 a.m. to 5 p.m.
 Admission costs $5 for adults, and $12 for children under 12 years-old.
 However, the museum is open during ALL games and admission is free.

 After seeing some sights in Mobile, Katie and I headed to Montgomery for the second game of our road trip.
 Due to the Southern League’s schedule, we would not get to watch a baseball game until Tuesday evening.
-So we enjoyed a couple of days in town seeing some of the city’s historic sights, and some of its newer sights.
+So we enjoyed a couple of days in town seeing some of the city’s sights.

-Montgomery had a long history of supporting Minor League teams before the Biscuits arrived in 2004, but the last affiliated team to call the city home, the Southern League’s Montgomery Rebels, left in 1980.
-So a downtown ballpark built that incorporated part of an old train shed was welcomed by the community.
+Montgomery had a long history of supporting Minor League teams before the Biscuits arrived, but the last affiliated team to call the city home, the Southern League’s Montgomery Rebels, left in 1980.
+So the community welcomed a downtown ballpark that incorporated part of an old train shed when the Biscuits arrived in 2004.

 When Katie and I arrived the team’s mascot, Big Mo, was just inside the gate greeting fans.
 So we quickly stopped to get our photo with him.

 Big Mo may look like an aardvark or anteater or some other real or imagined animal, but he is NONE of these.
-The Biscuits call him simply, “A Biscuit Lovin’ Beast.”
+The Biscuits call him, “A Biscuit Lovin’ Beast.”

 Regarding biscuits there is NEVER a problem finding them at the park because there is a portable concession stand right behind home plate that sells biscuits, of course!